Element-specific visualization of dynamic magnetic coupling in a Co/Py bilayer microstructure: Experimental details

 \section{Experimental details}

-We measure FMR excitations in their linear regime using a micro-resonator based, local, element-specific and time resolved STXM-FMR setup realized at Stanford Synchrotron Radiation Lightsource (SSRL)\cite{BKC15,SMS17}.
+We measure FMR excitations in their linear regime using a micro-resonator based, element-specific and spatially resolved STXM-FMR setup realized at Stanford Synchrotron Radiation Lightsource (SSRL)\cite{BKC15,SMS17}.
 The sample is a polycrystalline Co stripe (2.0~$\mu$m~length, 0.5~$\mu$m~width, 30~nm~thickness) deposited on a polycrystalline Permalloy(Py)-disk with 2.5~$\mu$m diameter and 30 nm thickness (see Fig. 1a)).
 It is fabricated by a three step lithography and electron-beam deposition of the ferromagnetic material \cite{Posth2009} on a 200 nm thick Si\textsubscript{3}N\textsubscript{4} membrane.
 To measure the FMR spectrum the sample is positioned in the omega-shaped loop of a micro-resonator offering a sensitivity of 10\textsuperscript{6} $\mu$\textsubscript{B} \cite{BNH2011, Mec08, SWS2014}.
-The sample is excited by a homogeneous linearly polarized microwave field with an amplitude of 1.5~mT.
-A STXM image of the sample using a step size of 100 nm and a resolution of 35~nm is shown in Fig. \ref{fig1}b).
+The sample is excited by a homogeneous linearly polarized microwave field with an amplitude of $\leq$ 1.5~mT.
+A STXM image of the sample using a step size of 100 nm is shown in Fig. 1b).